domain technicals

 Get WHOIS Records

-Note, there is a bunch of information you can grab.
-Uncomment print(w) to see the JSON response and you can pick out what you want.
+There is a lot of information available.
+Uncomment print(w) to view the JSON response and select the fields you need.

 w = whois.whois(domain)